What causes premature gray hair?

-Over the years the content of melanin, a pigment responsible for giving skin, eyes and hair their color, decreases, and hair begins to turn gray.
-However, what if you notice first gray hairs in your 20s, or even earlier?
+Over the years the content of melanin, a pigment responsible for giving skin, eyes, and hair their color, decreases, and hair begins to turn gray.
+However, what if you notice the first gray hairs in your 20s or even earlier?

 The causes of premature gray hair:

 If anyone in your family had gray hairs in their 20s, don’t be surprised if you find gray hairs so early as well.

 It can be caused by sunlight, as free radicals are produced under its influence.
 Active forms of oxygen damage the cell membranes of melanocytes, which leads to their death and decrease of pigment secretion.